Characters: Super Mario Bros: Bowser and his Baddies

 - Creepy Twins: Iggy and Lemmy.
 The twins part is only in the cartoons, though.
-It's believed that distancing them from this trope is the reason Iggy was so radically redesigned compared to the others.
+Distancing them from this trope may have been the reason Iggy was so radically redesigned compared to the others.

-- Dark Action Girl: Wendy, the only girl in the group.
+- Dark Action Girl: Wendy, the only girl among them.